Leah Thomas / Craig Mastantuono

-Getting pulled over is a scary and stressful experience — especially if you had a beer with your dinner.
+Getting pulled over is a scary and stressful experience — especially if you had a beer or glass of wine with your dinner, or two.
 But no matter how panicked you feel when that police officer walks up to your window, remember that you have rights, including these:

 1. The right to remain silent

 If the officer asks you whether you’ve been drinking, you can answer or politely say, “I wish to cooperate but I will not be answering any questions.”
 It's your right to remain silent, and you can exercise it lawfully.
 It’s important to know that the officer will likely use your answers against you either way.

 2. The right to refuse tests – but know it could cost you

-When you’re on the side of the road and suspected of intoxicated driving, the officer will usually have you do the field sobriety tests (walk and turn, one-leg stand, and an eye test known as HGN), and may ask you to blow into hand-held breath test.
-All of these tests are used for the officer to decide whether to arrest you.
+When you’re on the side of the road and suspected of intoxicated driving, the officer will usually have you perform standard field sobriety tests (walk and turn, one-leg stand, and an eye movement test known as HGN), and may ask you to blow into a hand-held breath test device.
+All of these tests are used for the officer to decide whether to arrest you for drink driving.

-If you are arrested, you will be taken to the station or a hospital and asked to submit to breathalyzer or provide a blood sample.
+If you are arrested, you will be taken to the police station or a hospital and asked to submit to breathalyzer or provide a blood sample.
 You may refuse the test at this stage, but because of implied consent laws in Wisconsin, you will be given a refusal citation if you choose to refuse.

-A refusal conviction carries a very significant penalty: a driver's license revocation for one year, and you can’t get an occupational driver’s license for between 30 days and 1 year.
+A refusal conviction itself carries a very significant penalty: a driver's license revocation for one year, and you can’t get an occupational driver’s license for between 30 days and 1 year.
 That means you can’t drive for any reason during that time, and if you do, it is a crime carrying up to 1 year in jail.

 3. The right to challenge your case

-If you are arrested and charged, you want to have a criminal defense attorney on your side as soon as possible.
-Not only can a good lawyer review and investigate the situation fully, but (s)he can look out for your interests, but they can also fight to get your DUI/OWI penalties reduced or dismissed altogether.
+If you are arrested and charged, it can be very helpful to have a criminal defense attorney on your side as soon as possible.
+Not only can a good lawyer review and investigate the situation fully, but (s)he can look out for your interests, and also fight to get your OWI/DUI penalties reduced or dismissed altogether.

 Your first chance to challenge the blood/breath test in the case expires as quickly as 10 days after you are ticketed.
-If you took the tests, you can challenge the DMV’s ability to suspend your license, which is not part of the court case.
+If you took the tests, you can challenge the DMV’s ability to suspend your license, which is separate from the OWI/DUI court case.
 This is the first chance for an experienced attorney to get a thorough look at your case, so if you decide to seek legal counsel, do it right away, so that the review hearing can be requested within the first 10 days.